Current Job Opportunity

 How to Apply

-Submit a current and complete State of Florida job application form to:
+Submit a current and complete State of Florida application and verification of require education (i.e., copy of high school diploma, college degree or college transcript) to:

 The successful applicant will be subject to a criminal background check.